 Electronics on a Credit Card

 Whether it be the latest iPhone or that new 80” TV for the man cave, credit cards are ALWAYS the best when figuring out how to meet minimum spend.
 Along with racking up miles or cash back, many credit cards have other benefits to make them the best choice.

 And most premium credit cards offer extended warranties that extend the manufacturer’s warranty.
 Better yet, premium credit cards have better customer service, which makes filing a claim far easier than dealing with the manufacturer.

 While many of us hate paying Uncle Sam, it can actually turn into a profitable situation!
 Lee recently actually made money while paying his taxes.

-In his post where he shows you how to meet minimum spend while paying taxes, he states that the average taxpayer owes over $9,000 in taxes!
-Looks like this can be a turn key way to meet minimum spend on that shiny new card.
+In his post, he shows you how to meet minimum spend requirement while paying your taxes.
+The average taxpayer owes over $9,000 in taxes, which is more than enough to earn a welcome bonus on most credit cards!
+Looks like this can be a turnkey way to meet the minimum spend on that shiny new card.

 If you do have a lofty amount of taxes to pay, make sure to maximize your reward by having a large enough credit line.
 Taxes aren’t fun, so accomplishing a free trip or cash back can ease the pain a bit!